yujunz/gitlab.com-runbooks/troubleshooting/gitlab-registry.md

       * Validate the service is running
       * Validate the `gke-registry` backend is healthy

-### Broken images - empty/null/just now, "invalid checksum digest format"
+### Broken images - empty/null/just now, "invalid checksum digest format", "unknown error"
 From the error logs, you should see a URI in the form `/v2/<group>/<nestedgroup>/<project>/<imagename>/manifests/<tag>`.

 You can also check the haproxy logs on the frontend load balancers `fe-registry-0[1|2]-lb-gprd.c.gitlab-production.internal` for the paths which are returning 5xx errors, sorted by frequency.